-Carolyn Sellars – Carolyn is the operational lead for the Enhanced Evidence Based Practice Course at the Trust’s Cognitive Behaviour Therapy Training Centre.
+Carolyn Sellars – Carolyn is the operational lead for the Enhanced Evidence Based Practice Course at the Trust’s Psychological Therapies Training Centre.
 She is involved in teaching and supervising students on this course, as well as for the Postgraduate Diploma in Cognitive Behaviour Therapies.
 She has a background in general and mental health nursing and trained as a behavioural psychotherapist with Sheffield University in 1997.
 Carolyn has worked as a CBT therapist in an occupational health setting as well as a primary care setting.
 She currently combines her teaching and supervisory role with her clinical practice in Yorkshire.

 Dr Gary Sidley - Gary is a freelance writer and trainer who, in 2013, opted for early retirement from his post of Professional Lead/Consultant Clinical Psychologist.
 He writes on a range of topics, including: alternatives to biological psychiatry, general interest articles and humour.
 His NHS career began in 1980 as a psychiatric nurse, and he qualified as a clinical psychologist in 1989.
 Throughout his career, Gary has presented numerous workshops on a range of topics including cognitive behaviour therapy, recovery orientated services, living with self-harm, advance decisions and reducing stigma.

-Yvonne Slater – Yvonne is the Operational Lead for the Postgraduate Diploma in Cognitive and Behaviour Therapies (CBT Pathways) at the Trust’s Cognitive Behaviour Therapy Training Centre, and has been involved with the Centre since its inception in 2000.
+Yvonne Slater – Yvonne is the Operational Lead for the Postgraduate Diploma in Cognitive and Behaviour Therapies (CBT Pathways) at the Trust’s Psychological Therapies Training Centre, and has been involved with the Centre since its inception in 2000.
 She has a background in mental health nursing and has trained in behavioural and cognitive therapies.
 Yvonne’s primary responsibility is that of leading the CBT Diploma training programme for adults and for children & young people.
 She combines her teaching and supervisory role with a clinical role.
 She has a particular interest in working with Obsessive Compulsive Disorder (OCD).

 Ann Steele - Ann is a Clinical Psychologist working for the Trust’s Psychosis Research Unit (PRU).
 PRU conducts research exploring effective treatments - particularly Cognitive Behaviour Therapy (CBT) - for psychosis and other mental health problems.
 In her role as a Trial Therapist at PRU, Ann delivers CBT with people participating in the different research trials.
 In addition, Ann delivers training on psychosis, bipolar disorder and early warning signs, to local mental health services and charities who are interested in and support the research at PRU.